rikenbit/dcTensor/README.md

      - Phan, A. H. et al., Fast and efficient algorithms for nonnegative Tucker decomposition, ISNN 2008, 772-782, 2008
    - *Fast HALS*
      - Phan, A. H. et al., Extended HALS algorithm for nonnegative Tucker decomposition and its applications for multiway analysis and classification, Neurocomputing, 74(11), 1956-1969, 2011

+## Contributing

+If you have suggestions for how `dcTensor` could be improved, or want to report a bug, open an issue!
+We'd love all and any contributions.

+For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## Authors
 - Koki Tsuyuzaki